Thermodynamic geometric analysis of 3D charged black holes under f(R) gravity: Summary and Discussion

 \section{Summary and Discussion}

-Considerable advancements have been made in deducing the potential microstructure of three-dimensional charged black holes in $f(R)$ gravity based on their macroscopic attributes, utilizing statistical thermodynamics techniques specific to black holes.
-For example, the method of statistical thermodynamics has been harnessed to explore phase transitions unique to these black holes, while thermodynamic geometry offers insights into their probable phase configurations and micro-level interactions.
-Although black holes adhere to the four foundational thermodynamic laws, much like conventional thermodynamic systems, they exhibit distinct characteristics and present numerous unresolved challenges.
-In the realm of typical thermodynamic systems like solids and gases, their microscopic components are usually atoms or molecules, with their thermodynamic properties derivable from statistical thermodynamics.
-In stark contrast, our understanding of the microstructure of black holes and the applicable statistical thermodynamics remains scant.
+Significant advancements have been made in understanding the potential microstructure of three-dimensional charged black holes in $f(R)$ gravity by leveraging their macroscopic attributes through the lens of statistical thermodynamics specific to black holes.
+For instance, statistical thermodynamics methods have been utilized to investigate phase transitions unique to these black holes, while thermodynamic geometry offers insights into their probable phase configurations and micro-level interactions.
+Although black holes adhere to the four foundational thermodynamic laws, akin to conventional thermodynamic systems, they exhibit distinct characteristics and pose numerous unresolved challenges.
+Unlike typical thermodynamic systems like solids and gases, where the microscopic components are atoms or molecules and their thermodynamic properties can be derived from statistical thermodynamics, the microstructure of black holes and the relevant statistical thermodynamics are not well understood.
 An even more profound concern is the ambiguity surrounding the very existence of a microstructure within black holes.
-A growing hypothesis suggests black holes might essentially be massive elementary particles.
+A growing hypothesis suggests that black holes might essentially be massive elementary particles.

-This paper delves into the thermodynamic geometric properties of three-dimensional charged black holes within the purview of $f(R)$ gravity.
+This paper delves into the thermodynamic geometric properties of three-dimensional charged black holes within the framework of $f(R)$ gravity.
 We discern a potential barrier between the free energy $G$ and the temperature $T$ for these black holes in $f(R)$ gravity, which surpasses the event horizon.
-In the realm of $R$ geometry, a potential well emerges when the curvature scalar linked with entropy goes to infinity, shedding light on the intricate relationship between black hole thermodynamics and quantum gravity.
+In the realm of $R$ geometry, a potential well emerges when the curvature scalar linked with entropy approaches infinity, shedding light on the intricate relationship between black hole thermodynamics and quantum gravity.

-We've ascertained that, in instances where the cosmological constant doesn't encompass negative power terms (meaning the preliminary curvature scalar is constant), the $G-T$ graph remains linear.
-But, when the cosmological constant embodies negative power components (signifying a variable initial curvature scalar), the $G-T$ graph adopts a comet-like contour.
+Our findings indicate that, in instances where the cosmological constant does not include negative power terms (meaning the preliminary curvature scalar is constant), the $G-T$ graph remains linear.
+However, when the cosmological constant incorporates negative power components (signifying a variable initial curvature scalar), the $G-T$ graph adopts a comet-like contour.
 Defining these negative power components is challenging, yet the conclusion is robust.